 What customers say about PNC Bank

-The reviews we saw were pretty specific to local branches.
+Most of the reviews we saw were pretty specific to local branches.
 Positive reviews praised the customer service at their local branches, often thanking PNC employees for their specific, actionable advice.
 On the other hand, negative reviews complained about poor customer service and grumpy branch employees.
 Oh, and broken ATMs.
 Lots of broken ATMs.

-That means your PNC experience will probably depend on the staff at your local branch and who’s working when you show up.
+That means your PNC experience will probably depend a lot on the staff at your local branch and who’s working when you show up.
 So hopefully your local branch is one of the good ones.

 So should you get a business account from PNC?
 We still don’t have the answer, but hopefully you do.

 PNC offers some nice bonuses when you get a new bank account or credit card, which can help you feel better about signing up.
 And even if you don’t care so much about those offers, PNC has versatile accounts and financial services that can work for many businesses—even if those cost a little more than other banks do.

 Not sure PNC has the right bank account for you?
 No problem.
 Check out our ranking of the best banks for small business to find a better fit.

 At Business.org, our research is meant to offer general product and service recommendations.
 We don’t guarantee that our suggestions will work best for each individual or business, so consider your unique needs when choosing products and services.